copenlu/academic-kickstart/content/people/klim/index.md

 role = "PhD Intern"

 # Short bio (displayed in user profile at end of posts)
 bio = "Klim is a PhD Student at Ghent University.
-He is visiting CopeNLU in Spring 2022 to work on entity linking."
+He was visiting CopeNLU in Spring 2022 to work on entity linking."

 # External website link
 external_link = "https://klimzaporojets.github.io/"

 # Date this page was created.
 Entries are sorted by most recent one.
-date = 2017-01-26T17:07:01
+date = 2017-01-27T17:07:01

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["Members"]
+tags = ["Alumni"]

 # Social/Academic Networking
 #